-This year, the SLG is celebrating the tenth anniversary of our Postgraduate Residency.
+In 2021 the SLG celebrated the tenth anniversary of the Postgraduate Residency.
 Video artist and filmmaker Ufuoma Essi is the tenth recipient.

 From Lewisham, south east London, Essi works predominantly with film and moving image as well as photography and sound.
 Her work revolves around Black feminist epistemology and the configuration of displaced histories.
 The archive forms an essential medium for her as an artist and it is through explorations of the archive that she aims to interrogate and disrupt the silences and gaps of the historical narrative.